theastropath/UT99CrowdControl/README.md

 ## Where to Buy

-Good luck!
-Epic removed the game for sale from everywhere that I'm aware of.
+While Epic has removed the game from all storefronts, it allows OldUnreal to host an installer for the game.
+You can find the [OldUnreal Installer here.](https://www.oldunreal.com/downloads/unrealtournament/full-game-installers/)

 ## Feedback